 The federal government spends billions of dollars each year on immigration enforcement rooted in racial bias that spreads fear and uncertainty in immigrant communities.
 For centuries, laws around immigration have been created to keep specific populations out of the United States or to profit off of their incarceration.
 From the Chinese Exclusion Act of 1882, to laws that criminalize crossing or re-crossing the border, to a 1996 law that further punishes over-policed immigrant communities, the list of tactics to incarcerate and deport immigrants has continued to grow.

-The White House demands more taxpayer money for U.S. Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) every year to fund increased militarization at the border and in U.S. cities, more detention beds, and escalating enforcement operations in the interior.
+U.S. Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) demand more money every year to fund increased militarization at the border and in U.S. cities, more detention beds, and escalating enforcement operations in the interior.
 In addition, these agencies have raided the accounts of agencies such as the Federal Emergency Management Administration and the Coast Guard.
 As a result, U.S. taxpayers are paying billions of dollars to lock up immigrants and asylum seekers in a detention system known for conditions so punishing that immigrants and asylum seekers are engaging in hunger strikes, and suicide attempts are increasingly common.
 Much of this money goes to enrich for-profit prison corporations.

 Every time ICE and CBP have demanded money, Congress has handed it over.
 Even after it has come to light that these agencies are taking money from other vital government programs, Congress has failed to place limits on their ability to continue siphoning money.